 The prepared wood you find at the cabin is intended to be used in the stove for heating.
 Preparing wood is a time consuming and sometimes expensive work and is done by volunteers.
 Use dead wood you find in the surroundings for a campfire.

-At some of our cabins we have installed new gas stoves.
-The stoves model of the stoves is Optimus Vega.
+It is gas stoves at all cabins, but you have to bring gas on your own to most of them.
+The stove model is Optimus Vega.
 They use standard gas bottles for camping stoves (7/16 valve), which can be bought at most sporting goods stores and places like Biltema.
-We have new gas burners at all our cabins!

 Big gas stoves